Federal Criminal Sentencing

 - The need to provide the defendant with appropriate educational training, vocational training, or medical care.

-- The kinds of sentences available to the judge (sometimes the judge has limited sentencing options – for example, some drug offenses require minimum mandatory prison terms).
+- The kinds of sentences available to the judge (sometimes the judge has limited sentencing options – for example, some federal drug offenses require minimum mandatory prison terms).

 - The correctly calculated sentence range under the United States Sentencing Guidelines.